Use Case

 Comparing model versions

-Access the Compare tool through the chat window.
-Upload a before and after version of any file and Tracelight surfaces every change between them - added or deleted rows and columns, formatting changes, and the downstream computational effects of any altered assumptions.
-An AI summary gives you the headline changes at a glance; toggle to the computational view to trace cascading effects cell by cell.
+Access Compare Workbooks through the Tracelight icon above the chat, or directly in the Platform.
+Upload a before and after version of any file and Tracelight surfaces every change between them — added or deleted rows and columns, formatting changes, and the downstream computational effects of any altered assumptions.
+An AI summary gives you the headline changes at a glance; toggle to the computed changes view to trace cascading effects cell by cell.

 Frequently Asked Questions